jomalley2112/sql_search_n_sort/README.md

 	- `app/views/application/_search_form.html.haml`
 	- `app/assets/javascripts/sql_search_n_sort.js`
 - Other changes made by the generator
-	- Adds an include and a before_filter call to `app/controllers/application_controller.rb`
+	- Adds an include and a before_action call to `app/controllers/application_controller.rb`
 	- Adds `//= require jquery` to `app/assets/javascripts/application.js` if not already there.

 #### Testing ####